Hugh Moore (police officer): Death

 On 19 November 1993, Moore attempted to arrest a man he suspected to be a bogus charity worker collecting for Great Ormond Street Hospital.
-During the arrest, he suffered cuts to his face, arms and legs, and was admitted to hospital the next day.
+During the arrest, he suffered cuts to his face, arms and legs, and was admitted to hospital eleven days later.
 He died, aged 64, from heart failure in a private hospital in Bushey, Hertfordshire, on 4 December 1993, and was survived by his widow, Connie, and son, Roger.
 He had been due to retire that September.
 His funeral was held on 16 December at St. John the Baptist Church, High Barnet.
 He is buried at Bells Hill Burial Ground, Chipping Barnet.

-The Commissioner of the City police, Owen Kelly, described him as "one of the most professionally accomplished police officers I have ever known", and as a "modest man" who "would be the last to mention his own achievements".
-He said "[h]is death is a great loss to this force and he will be sadly missed by all who knew him."
+The Commissioner of the City of London Police, Owen Kelly, described him as "one of the most professionally accomplished police officers I have ever known", and as a "modest man" who "would be the last to mention his own achievements".
+He said: "His death is a great loss to this force and he will be sadly missed by all who knew him."

 A coroner later ruled that Moore had been unlawfully killed, and the police inquiry into his death was subsequently stepped up to a murder inquiry.